bluesky-social/bsky-docs/docs/advanced-guides/moderation.md

 The `moderatePost()` function condenses down the moderation options to the following yes or no decisions:

-- `content.filter` Do not show the post in feeds.
+- `content.filter`: Do not show the post in feeds.
-- `content.blur` Put the post behind a warning cover.
+- `content.blur`: Put the post behind a warning cover.
-- `content.noOverride` Do not allow the post's blur cover to be lifted.
+- `content.noOverride`: Do not allow the post's blur cover to be lifted.
-- `content.alert` Add a warning to the post but do not cover it.
+- `content.alert`: Add a warning to the post but do not cover it.
-- `avatar.blur` Put the avatar behind a cover.
+- `avatar.blur`: Put the avatar behind a cover.
-- `avatar.noOverride` Do not allow the avatars's blur cover to be lifted.
+- `avatar.noOverride`: Do not allow the avatars's blur cover to be lifted.
-- `avatar.alert` Put a warning icon on the avatar.
+- `avatar.alert`: Put a warning icon on the avatar.
-- `embed.blur` Put the embed content (media, quote post) behind a warning cover.
+- `embed.blur`: Put the embed content (media, quote post) behind a warning cover.
-- `embed.noOverride` Do not allow the embed's blur cover to be lifted.
+- `embed.noOverride`: Do not allow the embed's blur cover to be lifted.
-- `embed.alert` Put a warning on the embed content (media, quote post).
+- `embed.alert`: Put a warning on the embed content (media, quote post).

 You can find a full matrix of scenarios in the [API package docs](https://github.com/bluesky-social/atproto/blob/main/packages/api/docs/moderation-behaviors/posts.md).